 This summer, in situ: presents The Woyzeck Project, an interpretation of the unfinished work by George Buechner, which we will be performing in the Cambridge Leper Chapel.
-Here, director Richard Spaul explains his choice, his approach – and how the work may be a challenging experience for audience members.
+Here, Susan Quilliam speaks to director Richard Spaul who explains his choice, his approach – and how the work may be a challenging experience for audience members.

 Richard, the play has a curious history, doesn’t it?